Protecting Ribble Communities from Flooding: Why a Barrage Won't Work

 The Ribble Shoreline Management Plan

-"River Ribble Weir Appraisal"
+and the"River Ribble Weir Appraisal"

 1. The Ribble Shoreline Management Plan: